WebIDauth/WebIDDelegatedAuth/README.markdown

 Make sure the _"authreqissuer"_ points to YOUR site and...
 ...
 YOU ARE DONE!

-You just set up you first Foaf+SSL powered site.
+You just set up you first WebID powered site.
 Behind the scenes, _WebIDDelegatedAuth_ has a copy of foafssl.org's certificate which is used in the authentication process.